-- 6 Click Maintenance > Data Extraction Jobs and the Data Extraction Jobs dialog appears. - 7 Click Add or Edit as appropriate, and the Data Extraction Job Properties dialog opens.
+- 1 On the toolbar, click Maintenance. - 2 On the Maintenance menu, click Data Extraction Jobs..., and the Data Extraction Jobs dialog box opens. - 3 Click Add or Edit as appropriate, and the Data Extraction Job Properties dialog box opens.

-Data Extraction Job Properties dialog
+Data Extraction Job Properties Dialog Box

-The Data Extraction Job Properties dialog is where you determine what kind of export/migration operation you want to perform and the parameters of the "to" and "from" database and datasource statistics.
-After a task has been created and added to your maintenance schedule, you can easily edit all aspects of the job using this same dialog.
+The Data Extraction Job Properties dialog box is where you determine what kind of export/migration operation you want to perform and the parameters of the "to" and "from" database and datasource statistics.
+After a task has been created and added to your maintenance schedule, you can easily edit all aspects of the job using this same dialog box.

-The table below describes the fields you'll find on the Data Extraction Job Properties dialog:
+The table below describes the fields you'll find on the Data Extraction Job Properties dialog box: